Balanced Filtering via Disclosure-Controlled Proxies: Experiments

-\paragraph{Data and Results Summary} We test our method on the Bank Marketing data set\cite{MORO201422, Dua:2019} and the Adult data set~\cite{Dua:2019}.
-The Bank Marketing data set consists of 45211 samples with 48 non-sensitive attributes and a sensitive attribute of job type.
+We evaluate the disclosure, $\alpha$, and imbalance, $\beta$, obtained by each proxy filtering scheme on the Bank Marketing \cite{MORO201422, Dua:2019}, Adult~\cite{Dua:2019}, and Communities and Crime data sets~\cite{Dua:2019, comm1, comm2, comm3, comm4, comm5}, for which we have 5, 4, and 12 sensitive attribute values, respectively.
+The Marketing data set consists of 45211 labeled samples with 48 non-sensitive attributes and a sensitive attribute of job type.
 The downstream classification goal is to predict whether a client will subscribe a term deposit based on a phone call marketing campaign of a Portuguese banking institution.
-The Adult data set consists of 48842 samples with 14 non-sensitive attributes, and we select race as the sensitive attribute.
-The classification task associated with the data set is to determine whether individuals make over \$50K dollars per year.
-We find that in-sample, the Relaxed $(\alpha, \beta)$ proxy consistently Pareto-dominates the others.
-The QP Decision Tree and $(\alpha, \beta)$ proxy also perform well, with neither consisently Pareto-dominating the other.
-Out-of-sample, the QP Decision Tree proxy and the Relaxed $(\alpha, \beta)$-proxy tended to perform the best, followed by the $(\alpha,\beta)$ proxy.
+The Adult data set consists of 48842 labeled samples with 14 non-sensitive attributes, and we select race as the sensitive attribute.
+The associated classification task is to determine whether individuals make over \$50K dollars per year.
+The Communities and Crime data set consists of 1594 samples with 132 non-sensitive features, race as the sensitive group, and the number of violent crimes per population as the prediction task.